Oorja's biomass and solar-powered microgrids provide affordable and reliable electricity to off-grid communities in rural India.

-What if we could use some of the 200 million tons of crop waste available each year in India to light 1 million people’s lives while also enhancing food security, reducing carbon emissions and accelerating local economic development?
+What if we could use some of the 200 million tons of crop waste and 2700 hours of sunshine available each year in India to light 1 million people’s lives while also enhancing food security, reducing carbon emissions and accelerating local economic development?

 Oorja's mission is to provide clean energy access to the 450 million people without access to reliable electricity in rural India whilst promoting sustainable local economic development.

 Lack of energy access

 In rural India, 45% of households are unelectrified.
 A far larger share have persistent power problems, receiving less than four hours of power a day.

 Villagers rely on traditional fossil-fuels such as kerosene and diesel for their energy needs.
 Up to 20% of household income is spent on these fuels, endangering health and environment.

 Of the two-thirds of India's population that lives in villages, nearly 75% depend on agricultural for their livelihood.
 A major driver of poverty is crop failure due to declining soil fertility, made worse by the devastating effects of climate change.

 200 million tons of crop waste are produced in surplus in India every year.
 Open burning of this waste emits black carbon, that is partly responsible for India's escalating greenhouse gas emissions.

 Oorja aims to use locally available crop waste and solar energy as resources to power rural communities.

 Our hybrid solar and biomass-powered microgrids will provide affordable and reliable electricity for commercial power and household lighting.
 Oorja's focus is on productive uses of electricity, while low-income households in nearby villages are cross-subsidized so that everyone can benefit.